2

 • 1

 Your stated questions don't seem very answerable except as opinion or tautology: "Why is this definition of ergativity still in use?"
 Because no one has proposed a better one yet and the current definition is still useful.
 "Why isn't the fuzzy and dubious notion of subject made obsolete in linguistics?"
 Well, why hasn't (pick any concept) been made obsolete yet?
 It just hasn't happened yet, that's all.
-Oct 24, 2017 at 18:10
+Commented Oct 24, 2017 at 18:10

 • @MarkBeadles I remembered for example having read "Syntaxe Générale" from Denis Creissels where he put great care in not defining ergativity in terms of subject and object (not even agent and patient) so it seems to me better definitions do exist.
 Your answers are indeed tautological.
 A more interesting reply could possibly be one that challenges the fact that the notion of subject is that fuzzy.
 Or one that shows there exists different theories with distincts definitions of subjects.
 Or one that explain the persistance of the word subject is mainly historical.
-Oct 24, 2017 at 19:53
+Commented Oct 24, 2017 at 19:53

 • @barukamin Your last three sentences would make great additions to your question - I was observing that your questions as stated seem to be asking for opinions.
-Oct 24, 2017 at 22:19
+Commented Oct 24, 2017 at 22:19

 2 Answers 2